nerves-project/nerves_pack/README.md

 * **mDNS** - via `MdnsLite`.
 Supports `nerves.local` and the default hostname (i.e.
   `nerves-1234.local`) This is also configurable to other hostnames as well.
-* **WiFi Setup Wizard** - Utilizes `VintageNetWizard` to set device to AP host mode which provides a website for configuring WiFi networks from a broswer.
+* **WiFi Setup Wizard** - Utilizes `VintageNetWizard` to set device to AP host mode which provides a website for configuring WiFi networks from a browser.
 This is enabled by default if `wlan` interface is available but not configured previously or by `config.exs`.
 See [`vintage_net_wizard` library](https://github.com/nerves-networking/vintage_net_wizard) for more